yuhko-msft/microsoft-graph-docs/concepts/security-concept-overview.md

 Visualize your data across different security products running in your organization to get deeper security insights.
 Discover opportunities to learn from the data and train your security solutions.
 The schema provides multiple properties to pivot on to build rich exploratory datasets using your security data.

+### Get message trace data (preview)

+Use message tracing to track email messages as they flow through your Exchange Online organization.
+You can determine if a message was received, rejected, deferred, or delivered by the service.
+It also shows what actions were taken on the message before it reached its final status.
+The information from a message trace helps to efficiently determine what happened to messages, troubleshoot mail flow issues, and validate policy changes.

+For more information on message trace, see [Message trace in the Microsoft 365 Defender portal](/microsoft-365/security/office-365-security/message-trace-scc?view=o365-worldwide&preserve-view=true) and [Message trace in the modern Exchange admin center](/exchange/monitoring/trace-an-email-message/message-trace-modern-eac).

 ### Utilize your threat intelligence in Microsoft security solutions (preview)

 Automatically send your threat indicators to Microsoft security solutions to enable `alert`, `block`, or `allow` actions.
 Use the Microsoft Graph Security API directly or take advantage of integrations with leading threat intelligence platforms.